EuracBiomedicalResearch/genomic_viewer/README.md

 Further description of each panel is available at the *Central Panels* in the [Features and Usage section](./genomicviewer-reference-manual.html#features-and-usage) paragraph.

-<h5> **6.
-Export results and coordinates** </h5>
+<h5> <strong>6.
+Export results and coordinates</strong> </h5>
-***Genomic Viewer*** allows to export and save different outputs generated during a working session:
+<strong><em>Genomic Viewer</em></strong> allows to export and save different outputs generated during a working session:
-- The visualized genomic screenshot can be exported preserving all the user-defined settings as publication-quality plot in different file formats through the **Save button**;
+- The visualized genomic screenshot can be exported preserving all the user-defined settings as publication-quality plot in different file formats through the <strong>Save button</strong>;
-- A custom list of coordinates dynamically created during the working session can be exported and saved thanks to the options in the **Load coordinates** panel;
+- A custom list of coordinates dynamically created during the working session can be exported and saved thanks to the options in the <strong>Load coordinates</strong> panel;
-- Subset of the raw data matching the selected genomic region can be downloaded as individual files for the **Data** navigation panel.
+- Subset of the raw data matching the selected genomic region can be downloaded as individual files for the <strong>Data</strong> navigation panel.

 A more in detail description of these functions is reported in the [Features and Usage section](./genomicviewer-reference-manual.html#features-and-usage).

-<h5> **7.
-Share your session** </h5>
+<h5> <strong>7.
+Share your session</strong> </h5>
 The idea of providing all the input datasets through a configuration file starts from the need to have an way to restore and share working sessions among users and collaborators.
 Importing a session created by a different user is as simple as copying the same configuration `GenomicViewer_config.yml` file within your own `/data` folder as long as you have access to the same data files.
 Several configuration files can be stored separately to keep track of multiple working sessions.
-Just remember to check that the correct reference genome is selected upon starting the ***Genomic Viewer*** application from a previous session.
+Just remember to check that the correct reference genome is selected upon starting the <strong><em>Genomic Viewer</em></strong> application from a previous session.

 </div>
 </details>